 Andrew Wileman BEM

 Andrew is the Assistant Director for the Salvation Army Older Peoples Ministries Team.
-He manages the team of mission specialists for older people working on a range of local and programme development projects across the UK and Ireland.
+He manages the team of Outreach Mission partners for older people working on a range of local and programme development projects across the UKI and Ireland.

-Andrew is a regular public speaker in Churches and Centres and on local and national media and has wide experience in Social Justice issues both in the UK and overseas; particularly focused on the Salvation Army’s work in relation to older people, social care, human trafficking and on Eastern Europe where he has visited many times.
+Andrew is a regular public speaker in Churches and Centres and on local and national media and has wide experience in Social Justice issues both here in the UK and overseas, particularly his focus on the Salvation Army’s work in Older People, social care, Human Trafficking and on Eastern Europe where he has visited many times.

-Andrew originally hails from Sheffield in Yorkshire, but currently lives on the South Coast and has been a member of the Winton Salvation Army Corps in Bournemouth for the past 23 years.
+Andrew originally hails from Yorkshire, but now lives on the South Coast and has been a active member of the Winton Salvation Army Corps in Bournemouth for the past 24 years.
+He was the awarded the British Empire Medal (BEM) for his work with the local community in the Queen’s Birthday Honours in June 2021.